 - Discount cards to pharmacies, suppliers of agricultural inputs or other businesses

 - Various types of assistance including legal assistance, homework assistance or assistance with employment issues

 - Financial education

-Value added services are often provided by insurers through third-party arrangements for the benefit of their customers and as such as not transferable.
+Value-added services are often provided by insurers through third-party arrangements for the benefit of their customers and as such, are not transferable.

 - John Pott & Jeanna Holtz (2013).
 Value-added services in health microinsurance.
 Geneva: International Labour Organization.